-The dissertation research and writing process is a highly intensive (18 credit hours minimum) experience that requires close association between the dissertator (Ph.D.
-Candidate) and the Major Advisor.
-Particularly concerning IRB requirements, both are ultimately responsible for fidelity in the research protocols.

-Furthermore, both are also accountable for meeting all of Clemson's requirements as well as the professional demands for ethics and knowledge development in the field of Educational Leadership.
+The dissertation research and writing process is a highly intensive (18 credit hours minimum) experience.
+Students are required to complete 15 credit hours of Dissertation Research (EDL 9910) within 12 months of submitting the GS5.
+Dissertation writing and research requires close association between the dissertator (Ph.D.
+Candidate) and the Major Advisor or Chair.
+Both are ultimately responsible for fidelity in the research protocols per IRB requirements, meeting all of Clemson's requirements, as well as the professional demands for ethics and knowledge development in the field of Educational Leadership.
 Clemson's requirements are enumerated on the Graduate School's web pages for the formatting and submission of dissertations.
 The field of Educational Leadership demands appropriate written communications and attention to matters of spelling, grammar, and ethics as detailed in the latest edition of the American Psychological Association's Publication Manual (also known as the APA Manual).